Streptocephalus proboscideus

 Streptocephalus proboscideus, sometimes called the Sudanese fairy shrimp, is a species of fairy shrimp found in eastern Africa.

 Characteristics

-S. proboscideus may reach 3 cm in length.
+Streptocephalus proboscideus may reach 3 cm in length.
 The colouring varies from translucent to almost black.
 The Latin name, Streptocephalus proboscideus, means "twisted head with a proboscis", referring to a median appendage on the head between the antennae.
 The male antennae are the main identification feature of this species.

 It is an active swimmer, requiring a water temperature of 25 C or higher.
 This fairy shrimp may filter up to 2 L of water in 24 hours.
 S. proboscideus may live as long as 9 months under laboratory conditions.

 Ecology

 The Sudanese fairy shrimp is found in shallow rain pools where it may form huge swarms.
 Its eggs may lie dormant in dry mud for several years.
 This fairy shrimp is an omnivore that can filter particles as small as yeast cells or as large as 0.2 mm.
 It may also eat nauplii of its own species or other species indiscriminately.